 Upgrading to an Advanced Elements Lagoon Kayak

 Advanced Elements makes a whole range of inflatable kayaks – from recreation models (like the Lagoon 1) all the way to white-water models, and everything in between.
-This is the cheapest model in their line-up.
+This is the cheapest model in their very well-respected line-up.

 Similarities between the Intex Challenger K1 Kayak vs Advanced Elements Lagoon Kayak

 Both kayaks are easy to pump up and pump down.
 We are not that young any more, but we don’t break a sweat.
 They both fold up into a carry bag.
 When paddling, both kayaks are light and nimble.
 Since both kayaks have inflatable seats and back rests they are extremely comfortable, even on longer kayaking expeditions.